 Relationship issues with your partner or spouse are nearly inevitable.
 Everyone has a past, with some being more messy than others.
 There may be ex’s to contend with, children, and family who are stressing your relationship.
 Jealousy, insecurity, communication issues, and emotional baggage can complicate things and bring your relationship down.
 Therapy can help you and your partner work through and resolve those issues.

 Issues with your or your partner’s family can strain your relationship and challenge you to grow as a couple with your partner and as an individual.
+Sometimes a family may dislike your partner or have difficulty accepting them into the family.
+The children may be affected and things are not as happy or peaceful as you had hoped.
+Holidays can become complicated.
 Therapy can be very helpful in finding solutions to family based issues and support you and your partner in your efforts to resolve them.